 The Meaning Of Financial Independence

+Contrary to what you may think, financial independence is not only about having enough money to cover all your desired living expenses.
 Financial independence also means being able to overcome your psychological fears to truly live free.

 For example, I have peers who have millions in net worth.
 Yet, they still make their respective spouses work because they do not feel 100% financially secure.
 WiFi!Common reasons include the need for health care coverage or their spouse's “love” for their job even though they'd rather be doing something else.